MarkDemidovs/Mengine/README.md

 <hr>

 # 🔧 Setup
-As previously stated, Mengine is Batteries-included, so starting your game-development journey is as easy as:
+Mengine is Batteries-included, so starting your game-development journey is as easy as:

 ```bash
 git clone https://github.com/MarkDemidovs/Mengine.git